- Operating drones is prohibited on OSMP lands; view the city's drone regulations.

 |Additional Permit Fees

-Annual and Event permits have a $25 non-refundable application fee due at the time of application.
+Annual Permits have a $25 non-refundable application fee due at the time of application.
 Once your permit is processed, the final permit fees will be due and must be paid before your permit can be issued.

 Limited permits are automatically issued and pay both the $25 application fee and $25 final fee at the time of application.